-“Build a better [waterer], and the world will beat a path to your door” I don’t know about you, but I am always on the look-out for a better, sturdier, easier-to-use poultry waterer.
-We have tried several over the course of our poultry ownership and I thought I’d give my honest two cents on two of our favorites in case it would be helpful to any of you.
+“Build a better [waterer], and the world will beat a path to your door."
+It doesn't matter if you're brand new to chicken keeping or have been raising them for years, there's always something to learn.
+Which chicken waterer is best?
+We have tried several over the course of our poultry ownership and I thought I’d give my honest two cents on some of our favorites in case it would be helpful to any of you.
 Here they are, in no particular order:

 There are a few other quirks about this waterer that I should mention.
 First, it’s hard to clean because it has such a small opening for the water.
 This can be remedied with a splash of bleach in the water from time to time, but without that, the water can get slimy.
 Also, when you remove the filter while water is in the tank, the water fills in and overflows a bit when you replace the cleaned filter.
 That isn’t a problem if you have your water outside, but can be more of an issue if you keep your waterer in the coop where overflow can make for wet bedding.